-It was a truly historic experience that began with a $1,000 cash prize, won by Marquise and Demetrius, and culminated with an absolutely unforgettable evening at the Mitchell Center for African American History.
+It was a truly historic experience that began with a $1,000 cash prize, won by Elijah Jones, and culminated with an absolutely unforgettable evening at the Mitchell Center for African American History.
 The Raising Kings BHIM Awards celebrated Black History In the Making in elegant fashion with live performances by Joshua Morris and Maya Belardo.
 And the highly sought after silent auction grand prize, an on-site work of art by Terrance Vann, put us over the top of our fundraising goal!

 RK: Data Driven Need